 Somehow, I got through those 10 days and called the clinic again.
 The test is still saying positive.
 Unbelievably, I was told that it was still too early.
 I hung up and called Daz in tears.
 He called the clinic and got them to explain it all to him as I was in too much of a state.
 They advised to re-test in a week and call back.

 The reason that we had to wait was that there might be a chance that I’d have a ‘Chemical pregnancy’.
 This is where pregnancy ends in the very early stages before anything can be seen in the uterus or an ultrasound.
 From this point, I was convinced that I was having a chemical pregnancy.
 I continued to tell Daz not to get his hopes up.
-I would find him, deep in conversation with my older sister, both of them talking away about the pregnancy and trying to convince me that this was real, but I just couldn’t believe them.
+I would find him, deep in conversation with my older sister on FaceTime, both of them talking about the pregnancy and trying to convince me that this was real, but I just couldn’t believe them.
 What if, even for a moment, I believed them and I got my period?
 Even though my depression was so much better, I just wouldn’t be able to handle that.

 I was still doing pregnancy tests each day.
 My poor husband would go out on his lunch break each day and buy more pregnancy tests for me to do.
 Finally, finally, the week was up and I called the clinic, telling them that the tests were still positive.
 So, they booked us in for a scan at the early pregnancy unit.

 Time seemed to draaaaaaaaaaaag.
 Why does it always do that?
 I remember sitting in the waiting room with Daz on that day.
 By this point, we have been trying for a baby for almost 3 years.
 Both of us so nervous and excited, not knowing what to expect.
 I was terrified that they were going to tell us that there was nothing there.
 We were called in and the sonographer put the gel on my tummy and got to work.
 It felt like we waited an eternity.
 Then finally she said,